Moresby Island

 Gwaii Haanas National Park Reserve and Haida Heritage Site includes Moresby and other islands.
-The island, together with numerous nearby smaller islands and islets in the southern archipelago, is defined by Statistics Canada as Skeena-Queen Charlotte E (Now North Coast Regional District Area E), with a population of 340 as of the 2016 census.
-Almost all of its population resided in the unincorporated community of Sandspit, on the northeast corner of Moresby.
+The island, together with numerous nearby smaller islands and islets in the southern archipelago, is defined by Statistics Canada as North Coast E, Regional district electoral area, with a population of 325 as of the 2010 census.
+Almost all of its population, 310 people, resided in the unincorporated community of Sandspit, on the northeast corner of Moresby.
 The total land area of the electoral area is 3,408.85 km2.

 Moresby Island is the 175th largest island in the world, and the 32nd largest island in Canada.

-On October 27, 2012, an earthquake of magnitude 7.7 (the strongest earthquake in Canada since the 1949 Queen Charlotte Islands earthquake) was epicentred at a depth of 17.5 km under the island.
+On October 27, 2012, the Haida Gwaii earthquake of magnitude 7.7 (the strongest earthquake in Canada since the 1949 Queen Charlotte Islands earthquake) was epicentres at a depth of 17.5 km under the island.

 Name

 Moresby Island is named for Rear Admiral Fairfax Moresby of the Royal Navy, as is the smaller Moresby Island in the Gulf Islands.
 The traditional name in the Haida language is Gwaii Haanas, which is the source of the national park name.